IBM/ignition/docs/framework/index.md

       health_service = kwargs.get('health')
 ```

-### Rules of Depdendencies
+### Rules of Dependencies

-The following rules must be adhered to when registering a Services with dependencies.
+The following rules must be adhered to when registering Services with dependencies.

 **Services cannot have cyclic dependencies**